vpaiu/code-editor/CONTRIBUTING.md

 ## Ensure security before each commit
-Configure git-secrets and run it before every commit.
+1. Configure git-secrets and run it before every commit.
 Make sure that secrets are not committed to Git version  control.
 Follow [this guide](https://github.com/awslabs/git-secrets) before making a commit and push to your branch.
+1. All variable interpolation should be considered unsafe by default.
+Extract all GitHub expressions to an environment variable before using them in inline scripts for GitHub Actions.
+Refer GitHub's guide [here](https://docs.github.com/en/enterprise-cloud@latest/actions/reference/security/secure-use#use-an-intermediate-environment-variable) for more information.

 ## Contributing via Pull Requests
 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that: